-David Wright, ATC, joined Atlantic Sports Health in 2019.
-In addition to working as the Coordinator of Clinical Education, he currently works as an athletic trainer for Morris County School of Technology.
-Prior to joining Atlantic Sports Health, Wright was the Head Athletic Trainer at The College of Mount Saint Vincent for four and a half years where he also served as the Assistant Athletic Director for Compliance.
+Maya Wright, ATC, joined Atlantic Sports Health in 2019.
+In addition to working as the Coordinator of Clinical Education, she is currently a Clinical Coordinator for Atlantic Sports Health.
+Prior to joining Atlantic Sports Health, Wright was the Head Athletic Trainer at The College of Mount Saint Vincent for four and a half years where she also served as the Assistant Athletic Director for Compliance.
 For seven years before that, Wright was an athletic trainer for Yeshiva University, and for Maritime College for one year.
-David has also been a preceptor throughout many of these years.
+Maya has also been a preceptor throughout many of these years.

-David worked as a Graduate Assistant while obtaining his Master's of Science in Athletic Training from East Stroudsburg University.
-He attended William Paterson University to obtain his Bachelor's of Science degree in Physical Education with a sports medicine emphasis.
+Maya worked as a Graduate Assistant while obtaining her Master's of Science in Athletic Training from East Stroudsburg University.
+She attended William Paterson University to obtain her Bachelor's of Science degree in Physical Education with a sports medicine emphasis.